The Secret Life of My Secretary

 The Secret Life of My Secretary (Korean: 초면에 사랑합니다) is a 2019 South Korean television series starring Kim Young-kwang, Jin Ki-joo, Kim Jae-kyung and Koo Ja-sung.
 It aired from May 6 to June 25, 2019.

 Synopsis

-A department manager of a mobile media company getting to know who are his real friends and foes after losing his ability to recognize faces ("face-blindness") due to an attack on him, and teaming up with his secretary to try and solve the mystery while falling in love with her.
+A department manager of a mobile media company is getting to know who are his real friends and foes after losing his ability to recognize faces (prosopagnosia, where damage to the temporal lobe can lead to "face-blindness") due to an attack on him.
+He teams up with his secretary to try and solve the mystery and in the process falls in love with the secretary.
 His face-blindess is essential to the plot.